 Saint Paul’s African Methodist Episcopal Church

-St. Paul’s African Methodist Episcopal was constructed between 1906 and 1913.
-Although dwindling membership led the congregation to move from this large building in 2010, the congregation remains the oldest in Tampa's black community.
+The former St. Paul’s African Methodist Episcopal was constructed between 1906 and 1914 to serve a congregation that was established shortly after the Civil War.
+Although dwindling membership led the congregation to move from this large building in 2010, the congregation remains the oldest in Tampa's Black community.
 This structure has been converted to hold offices as well as apartments.

 Backstory and Context

-During the 1950s and 1960s, the congregation and this church were the center of civil rights activism.
-Paul Robeson, Jese Jackson, and Supreme Court Justice Thurgood Marshall have all delivered addresses from St. Paul's pulpit.
-Dr. Martin Luther King traveled to Tampa in November, 1961, meeting with St. Paul members and leaders of the civil rights movement to discuss their vision for the Civil Rights movement in Florida.
+During the 1950s and 1960s, St. Paul's was the center of civil rights activism in Tampa.
+Paul Robeson, Jesse Jackson, Supreme Court Justice Thurgood Marshall, and President Bill Clinton have all delivered addresses from St. Paul's pulpit.
+Dr. Martin Luther King traveled to Tampa in November of 1961, meeting with St. Paul members and leaders of the civil rights movement to discuss their vision for the Civil Rights movement in Florida.